Mass jail break in Pakistan as Taliban gunmen storm prison

 At least 12 people were killed, officials said, including five policemen and four prisoners from the minority Shi'ite branch of Islam.
 Their throats were slashed by gunmen, officials said.
 The Taliban are mostly majority Sunni Muslims.

-The carefully planned attack underlines the growing capabilities of the Pakistani branch of the Taliban, an offshoot of the insurgents of the same name in neighbouring Afghanistan.
+The carefully planned attack underlines the growing capabilities of the Pakistani branch of the Taliban, an offshoot of the insurgents of the same name in neighboring Afghanistan.

 Despite promising peace talks with the insurgents during an election campaign this year, Prime Minister Nawaz Sharif appears to be accepting the use of military force may be unavoidable after a series of high-profile attacks.